rowlandcoping/cheese-and-beer/README.md

 One issue in dispensing with Bootstrap is the integration of Bootstrap JQuery libraries into the course material, and some of the custom methods that were used in the checkout process which I'm not sure how to replicate as yet.
 Whilst I can see the benefit of the shorthand, going forward I would rather invest time in learning something like React and REST APIs.
 With the time limitations involved in this project, it is much easier for me to use the vanilla JavaScript I'm already familiar with - hopefully it will be pretty straighforward to build the vanilla JS code to emulate these methods, using fetch().

 This all said, it is clear to me that some of the dependencies from the learning I have done (notably Stripe, Django, and AllAuth forms) benefit from using Crispy Forms and the templates that come with such libraries.
 I think there would be a very high development overhead in doing all this customisation myself (more so than building the forms from scratch).
-As such I have been looking at other CSS libraries that integrate with Crispy Forms, and have decided attempt to use Tailwind.
+As such I have been looking at other CSS libraries that integrate with Crispy Forms, and have decided to attempt to use Tailwind.
 It seems to be the most popular and easy to use framework out there, and from my research seems to come without a lot of the bloat associated with Bootstrap, relying as it does on a range of helper classes.
 Ideally, I want the best of both worlds - instantly formatted forms that are easy to customise where necessary.
 Speaking frankly it may even prove to be easier to style the whole website in the manner of the forms than the other way around!

 ### Structure